Facebook expands fact-checking efforts to 14 countries

 "With more than a billion pieces of content posted every day, we know that fact-checkers can't review every story one-by-one," Tessa Lyons, Facebook's product manager, said in a blog post.

 Facebook's AI will also start noticing repeat offenders, if a page continues to spread misinformation on the social network.
-It can take action like demonetizing the page, or reducing how many people can see them.
+It can take action like demonetizing the page or reducing how many people can see it.

 The company also announced that it was partnering with Schema, an open-source tool used for fact-checking.